vicoapp/vico/help/indent_settings.md

 The <kbd>shiftwidth</kbd> setting controls how large an indentation is in terms of spaces.
-This is different from the <kbd>tabstop</kbd> setting that specifies has large an actual tab character is.
+This is different from the <kbd>tabstop</kbd> setting that specifies how large an actual tab character is.

 If <kbd>shiftwidth</kbd> is set to 4 and <kbd>tabstop</kbd> is left at the default 8, one indentation will use 4 spaces, but two indentations will use one